Where to Find Fall Color in the Eastern Sierras: 22 Leafy Locations

 Elevation: 7,000

-Where: Upper trailhead 1 miles south of Tom’s Place.
+Where: Upper trailhead 1 mile south of Tom’s Place.
 Lower trailhead 19 miles north of Bishop

 This is an 8.8 mile out and back trail that follows the lower Rock Creek.
 You can access it from either end and do as much or as little as you wish.